 </footer>

 This code iterates through the content elements assigned to the "footer" content group.
 The cmsref() function resolves references if $item is a shared element.
 The @includeFirst directive dynamically includes the appropriate Blade view for the content element based on its type, passing in the relevant data.
+A copyright line with the current year and application name is also appended.

 The cms-content CSS class enables the page editor to change the element while the data-section attribute tells the page editor to which section new content elements should be added to.